 - 1. Candidates appear individually on the ballot not as part of a political party or slate.
 Voting is by individual candidate. - 2.
 Elections will be held ONLINE; students must check their email to vote.
 Voting will be open on Election Days at 12:00 a.m.
-It will close on the last day at 11:59 p.m. - -On Election Day, candidates are permitted to continue campaigning.
+It will close on the last day at 11:59 p.m. - 3.
+On Election Day, candidates are permitted to continue campaigning.
 However, candidates cannot campaign in the immediate vicinity of someone who may be voting or about to vote.
-This includes at a candidate's campaign table, all campus computer labs and all online campaign activities.
-Candidates and campaign workers cannot provide electronic devices to potential voters to vote on.

-- 4. Voting for the Senate seats from each of the academic college shall be limited to declared majors in each college, except Education.
-Juniors, seniors, and graduate students enrolled in a teaching credential program are eligible to vote for any Senate seat; however, they may only vote in one college: the college of their major or the College of Education. - 5.
+This includes at a candidate's campaign table, all campus computer labs and online campaign activities.
+Candidates and campaign workers cannot provide electronic devices to potential voters to vote on. - 4.
+Voting for the Senate seats from each of the academic college shall be limited to declared majors in each college. - 5.
 Undeclared and special majors shall vote only for the ASI Executive Officers, ASI Senator-at Large, Student Representatives positions and any issue or referendum on the ballot. - 6.
-Disciplinary actions by the university shall be taken against any-students who: - a. attempt to cast multiple ballots, and/or - b. forward, sell, or otherwise transfer their voting links to another student
+Disciplinary actions by the university shall be taken against any students who: - a. attempt to cast multiple ballots, and/or - b. forward, sell, or otherwise transfer their voting links to another student